MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ### Demo application for debug messages

 This is a demo application available in `projects` folder.
-Its purpose is to show how the application can implement output of debug messages without drastically affect CPU performance.
+Its purpose is to show how the application can implement output of debug messages without drastically affecting CPU performance.
 It is using DMA to transfer data (no CPU to wait for UART flags) and can achieve very high or very low data rates

 - All debug messages from application are written to intermediate ringbuffer
-- Application will try to start & configure DMA after every successfive write to ringbuffer
+- Application will try to start & configure DMA after every successive write to ringbuffer
 - If transfer is on-going, next start is configured from DMA TC interrupt

 As a result of this demo application for STM32F413-Nucleo board, observations are as following: